7 Best Sydney City Walks (Discover the CBD)

 Sydney Harbour Bridge Walk

 The Harbour Bridge is arguably Sydney’s most iconic landmark.
-Connecting the CBD with Sydney’s north shore, it is both a popular tourist attraction and a crucial piece of infrastructure.
+Connecting the city centre with Sydney’s north shore, it is both a popular tourist attraction and a crucial piece of infrastructure.

-Walking across the Harbour Bridge via the pedestrian walkway is the easiest and best way to experience the beauty of this landmark while also enjoying the incredible city and Harbour views.
+Walking across the Harbour Bridge via the pedestrian walkway is the easiest and best way to experience the beauty of this landmark while also enjoying scenic city and Harbour views.

 Read more